Running lots of crystal simulations while #workingfromhome and upping my cooking and gardening skills.

 What's the best thing you've done as a scientist?

-Using my computer simulations to predict and make a material that will make an excellent motion sensor
+Using my computer simulations to predict and make a crystal that generates lots of electricity.

 What or who inspired you to become a scientist?